cyberify/water-tank-monitor/doc/TROUBLESHOOTING.md

 ### Installing CouchDB
 Nearly all of the problems we ran into when provisioning were related to installing CouchDB.
-It has a ton of dependencies, many of which are quite old and even out of date, and it is likely that if there is a `couchdb` package available for your system, it won't install properly due to some dependency failing.
+It has a ton of dependencies, many of which are quite old and even out of date, and it is likely that if there is a `couchdb` package available for your system, it won't install properly due to some dependency failing.®
-- **SpiderMonkey**
 - **Erlang** failed to install from the `erlang` package using `apt-get`
   - Cause uknown, `apt-get` reported that several dependencies were impossible to install, due to *their* dependencies being unable to install.